-On June 13, 2014, we granted shares of restricted stock to each of our named executive officers.
-For a description of the long-term incentive awards granted to our named executive officers during 2014, you should read the Summary Compensation Table and the Grants of Plan-Based Awards Table included in this Proxy Statement.
+On June 4, 2015, we granted shares of restricted stock to each of our named executive officers.
+For a description of the long-term incentive awards granted to our named executive officers during 2015, you should read the Summary Compensation Table and the Grants of Plan-Based Awards Table included in this Proxy Statement.
 As discussed herein, the Compensation Committee believes that in the general absence of cash compensation, it is important to provide our executive officers, including the Chief Executive Officer, an incentive to increase shareholder value by awarding equity based compensation.

-In determining the number of shares of restricted stock granted to our officers and trustees during 2014, our Compensation Committee reviewed competitive data that was prepared by the human resource personnel of our Advisor.
+In determining the number of shares of restricted stock granted to our officers and trustees during 2015, our Compensation Committee reviewed competitive data that was prepared by the human resource personnel of our Advisor.
 The data compared the compensation levels of our named executive officers and Independent Trustees against those of comparable positions in a selected peer group consisting of other comparable advisor managed healthcare real estate investment trusts ("REITs") in addition to peer companies of self-managed REITs with similar asset size and comparable dividend yield.
 The companies in the advisor peer group, which had no salaried employees since they are managed pursuant to advisory or management agreements, consisted of CommonWealth REIT (formerly HRPT Properties Trust), Hospitality Properties Trust and Senior Housing Properties Trust.
-Companies included in the self-managed peer group were Agree Realty Corp., AmREIT, BRT Realty Trust, Getty Realty Corp., Gladstone Commercial Corp., MHI Hospitality Corp. (name changed to Sotherly Hotels, Inc. as of 4/17/13), Monmouth Real Estate Investment Corp., One Liberty Properties, Inc., PMC Commercial Trust, Supertel Hospitality, Inc. and UMH Properties, Inc.
+Companies included in the self-managed peer group were Agree Realty Corp., BRT Realty Trust, Getty Realty Corp., Gladstone Commercial Corp., MHI Hospitality Corp. (name changed to Sotherly Hotels, Inc. as of 4/17/13), Monmouth Real Estate Investment Corp., One Liberty Properties, Inc., Supertel Hospitality, Inc. and UMH Properties, Inc. Two former peers, AMREIT and PMC Commercial Trust were merged into private REITs and no data was available to review.